tjde/Market/README.md

 4. As Amy, I want a regular buddy to go wall climbing with so that I can engage in an activity that I've always enjoyed but haven't been able to do without a partner.

 #### C. A workflow diagram of the user journey/s.
+Can be seen in docs/User_Flow_Diagram
 #### D. Wireframes
+Can be seen in docs/Midfi_Wireframe

 #### E. Database Entity Relationship Diagrams
+Can be seen in docs/ERD_1, docs/ERD_2 and docs/ERD_Marketplace_Final

 ### V. Planning Process

 #### A. Project plan & timeline
+Can be seen in various stages in docs/Project_Timeline_1 2 and 3

 #### B. Screenshots of Trello board(s)
+Can be seen in docs/Trello_1 2 and 3

 ### VI.
 Short Answer Questions

 ##### A. Project Challenge

 The challenge that we are addressing in this project is to build a fully functional rails webapp that is fully deployed over the internet.
-This app will be a double-sided marketplace with an authentication, authorisation, payment function and image uploading ability.
+This app will be a double-sided marketplace with authentication, authorisation, a payment function, aws cloud storage and image uploading features.

 ##### B. The Problem and why it is important